pmean/build-website/text/04/stata-list.md

 compensation.
 They do this because they want to pay something back to the community that helped them get started and they appreciate the technical challenge of the questions being asked.
-Ask politely, be specific, and don\'t ask a question that has an answer you can easily find on your own.
+Ask politely, be specific, and don't ask a question that has an answer you can easily find on your own.

 Most email programs now offer fancy formatted versions for their email.